Salah-Tamer/PathFinder-TSP/README.md

 # PathFinder-TSP

-A Python implementation of the Traveling Salesman Problem (TSP) solver using a brute force algorithm with improved step-by-step visualization.
+A Python implementation of the Traveling Salesman Problem (TSP) solver using the **Nearest Neighbor** heuristic with step-by-step visualization and animated path display.

 ## Requirements